 John Adams (America’s first vice-president and second President) – As a non-Trinitarian Unitarian, his views fell outside the realm of orthodox Christianity.

-Thomas Jefferson (principal author of the Declaration of Independence and America’s third President) – Jefferson was a leading Deist who voiced respect for Jesus as a human teacher of moral truths, but was not an active churchman and rejected the doctrinal teachings of the Bible.
+Thomas Jefferson (principal author of the Declaration of Independence and America’s third President) – Jefferson was a leading Deist who voiced respect for Jesus as a human teacher of moral truths, only occasionally attended church services, and rejected the doctrinal teachings of the Bible.
 Other than Baptists (who loved Jefferson for allying with them on enacting religious liberty for all and church state separation in the new American nation), many Christians of the day dismissed Jefferson as a heretic, infidel, and even an atheist.

 James Madison (the father of the U.S. Constitution and America’s fourth President) – A leading Deist, Madison sometimes attended an Episcopalian/Anglican church (the denomination he was birthed into as required by colonial Virginia law), yet strongly opposed efforts by church leaders to extend colonial theocracy to the new nation, instead working alongside Baptists to enact religious liberty for all and church state separation.